afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/energy-balances.md

 * Path $\mathcal{P}_{41}$: from $O_{4}~\rightarrow~O_{1}$ the working fluid undergoes an [adiabatic](https://en.wikipedia.org/wiki/Adiabatic_process) and [isoenthalpic](https://en.wikipedia.org/wiki/Isenthalpic_process) irreversible expansion step in a throttle valve to move from a saturated liquid at $O_{4}$ to a mixture of vapor and liquid at $O_{1}$.
 Entropy is created in path $\mathcal{P}_{41}$.

-#### Steady-state analysis of the cycle
+#### Steady-state analysis of the VCRC
-To understand the opertion of the vapor compression refrigeration cycle, and to compute imprortant operational quantities such as the {ref}`content:references:vcrc-efficiency`, we write the energy and mass balances around each one of the process units; each path $\mathcal{P}_{ij}$ is a path through a process unit.
+To understand the opertion of the vapor compression refrigeration cycle, and to compute the {ref}`content:references:vcrc-efficiency`, we write the energy and mass balances around each one of the process units; each path $\mathcal{P}_{ij}$ is a path through a process unit.
 In particular, for each path apply the steady-state open energy and total mass balance equations:

 $$
 \begin{eqnarray}